-We coined the phrase the ‘Model Impact Epidemic’ to explain this phenomenon and demonize the issue so we can collectively rally against it.
+We coined the phrase the ‘Model Impact Disaster’ to explain this phenomenon and demonize the issue so we can collectively rally against it.
 We documented the trend in our recent infographic so we could better understand how widespread it actually is and find the root causes.

-1. Need for more experts Part 1
+1. The Need for More Experts—Part 1

 Oftentimes, data scientists are so overwhelmed that proper iteration and communication is sacrificed from the scoping and model creation process.
-The result is that many models are created without proper communication with stakeholders and domain experts and they may not make sense.
+The result is that many models are created without proper communication with stakeholders and domain experts, and they may not make sense.
 They may not fit the workflow.
 In the end, the hard work goes to waste way too often.

-2. Team design is hard
+2. Team Design is Hard

 There’s no right way to architect and deploy a data science team.
 There’s a lot of great content already published on this topic, so I won’t even attempt to document the best practices in this blog (if you’re interested, the best overview I’ve seen starts on page 43 of the Booz Allen’s Field Guide to Data Science).
-Data science expertise (trained exerts OR citizen data scientists) can either be centralized or decentralized.
+Data science expertise (trained experts OR citizen data scientists) can either be centralized or decentralized.

 As data science initiatives proliferate and expectations grow, especially in a business context, the importance of collaboration and involvement with domain experts and business units has never been more critical.

 This is usually easier in a decentralized model.
-However, as you decentralize data scientists, sometimes human nature kicks in and they start to align TOO much with the domain and can become motivated to only build models that influence that function of the business – or they can lose touch with best practices and technical resources required to effectively do their job.
+However, as you decentralize data scientists, sometimes human nature kicks in and they start to align TOO much with the domain and can become motivated to only build models that influence that function of the business.
+Or, they can lose touch with best practices and technical resources required to effectively do their job.

-3. Accountability is the new accuracy
+3. Accountability is the New Accuracy

 For years we’ve been getting away with building shiny new models and instruments without consideration for documenting and managing the business impact of these science projects.
-That’s all changing.
-Businesses want to see proof.
+That’s all changing—businesses want to see proof.

 This means that the evaluation stage of the CRISP-DM process becomes more and more complex.
 Gone are the days where model accuracy and performance are the only things that matter.

-4. Unintended consequences of democratization
+4. Unintended Consequences of Democratization

 Furthermore, it can make it incredibly hard to garner cross-functional buy-in to push models into deployment.
 Buy-in is critical, because deployment requires resources and attention.
 When we can’t explain the models and obtain buy-in, we end up with way too many half-baked models and use cases unnecessarily dying on the vine.
-The epidemic thrives on this.
+The disaster thrives on this.

 The other issue is that the model creation funnel now becomes very top-heavy.
 More people are creating more models for more use cases.
 This is great!
 But it leads us back to the grand-daddy of these trends….

-5. The need for experts part 2
+5. The Need for More Experts—Part 2

 This piles more work onto a group that’s already chronically over-worked.
 More importantly, this even further underscores the importance of explainability so the QA work can be done quickly and effectively.

 However, model creation and evaluation aren’t the only labor-intensive parts of the data science lifecycle.
-Deploying a model usually requires technical knowledge, an understanding of your organization’s IT infrastructure and policies, and sometimes coding experience.
+Deploying a model usually requires technical knowledge, an understanding of your organization’s IT infrastructure and policies, and (occasionally) coding experience.

-In fact, the production process and deployment aspects are often left to disciplines that lie in the intersection of various practices such as Unfortunately, DevOps is another area where we’re facing a tremendous shortage of experts.
+In fact, the production process and deployment aspects are often left to disciplines that lie at the intersection of various practices such as Unfortunately, DevOps is another area where we’re facing a tremendous shortage of experts.
 31% of respondents to a recent Gartner survey cited lack of DevOps as their main barrier to delivering business value with ML and data science.

-6. The need for experts part 3
+6. The Need for More Experts—Part 3

 Finally, as any economist knows, a scarce resource that’s in high demand almost always becomes a valuable one.
-In our case, this means many organizations who are successful in hiring data scientists, still battle the constant pressure of turnover.
-This is especially troubling when you consider that a data scientists work doesn’t end when a model is deployed—you must continuously monitor how your models are performing and shifting with new data.
+In our case, this means many organizations who are successful in hiring data scientists still battle the constant pressure of turnover.
+This is especially troubling when you consider that a data scientist’s work doesn’t end when a model is deployed—you must continuously monitor how your models are performing and shifting with new data.
 If an expert builds a model, deploys it, then leaves the organization, who’s going to do this monitoring and management?
 This is the one area where automation and democratization MUST catch up, so that ANYONE can easily perform model ops.

 All of this may seem scary or daunting, but I will always be of the mindset that it’s best to shine a light on where you’re going before you start sprinting—this is definitely true as you embark down ‘the path to enterprise AI’.

-Not all of these issues can be tackled with technology, some of them require face-to-face conversations with other human beings and even restructuring of workflows and teams.
+Not all of these issues can be tackled with technology.
+Some of them require face-to-face conversations with other human beings and even restructuring of workflows and teams.

-- A new way to make model deployment and management easy for any user
+- Simplified model deployment and management

 - A reduced need for DevOps and technical experts